intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 }
 ```

 If `fwUrl` points to external location, then you might need to configure proxy on cluster.
 You can configure it by using [OCP cluster-wide proxy](https://docs.openshift.com/container-platform/4.9/networking/enable-cluster-wide-proxy.html)
 or by setting HTTP_PROXY, HTTPS_PROXY and NO_PROXY environmental variables in [operator's subscription](https://docs.openshift.com/container-platform/4.9/operators/admin/olm-configuring-proxy-support.html).
 Be aware that operator will ignore lowercase `http_proxy` variables and will accept only uppercase variables.

 #### Updating DDP

+>Note: If nodeSelectors and deviceSelector are both left empty, the EthernetClusterConfig will target all compatible NICs on all available nodes

 To update the DDP profile of the supported device run following steps: